zarf-dev/zarf/docs/1-getting-started/index.md

 </TabItem>
 </Tabs>

-Zarf is being actively developed by the community.
-For more information, see our [release notes](https://github.com/defenseunicorns/zarf/releases).

 ## Where to Next?

 Depending on how familiar you are with Kubernetes, DevOps, and Zarf, let's find what set of information would be most useful to you.